kwchurch/RAG/README.md

-# RAG
-A Gentle Introduction to RAG
+# A Gentle Introduction to RAG

 <h2>Installation</h2>